 Hamster Endurance Run 6/12/24/32 hour event was created in 2013 by Kelly Krieger.
 Kelly found it to be a fun and loopy way to run miles while raising money for local organizations.
 In November 2018, Kelly was searching for someone to take over Hamster and found yours truly.
-The 2021 Hamster Endurance Runs will be happening on August 14-15 and be giving to the Whatcom Family YMCA Girls on The Run Program.
-Registration opens Thursday, May 13th on Ultrasignup.
+The 2023 Hamster Endurance Runs will be happening on August 12-13, 2023 and be giving to the Whatcom Family YMCA Girls on The Run Program.

-Registration for the 2021 Hamster races will open Thursday, May 13th on Ultrasignup.
+Registration for the 2023 Hamster races will open in Tuesday, January 3, 2023 via Ultrasignup.
+Limited to 120 runners TOTAL, and there will be a waitlist for each race.
 Everyone will receive a custom made wood keepsake by local company Elastic Laser.
 Belt buckles are given to anyone who completes 100 miles.
-Space is limit to around 80 runners this year, and there will be a waitlist.
-REGISTER HERE.

 Results & Photos